pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 The goal of this document is to describe the BLX traffic model, and to explain some of the details of its implementation in the RDDL language.

 The document is structured as follows.
-The first section describes the BLX model in general terms.
+The first section contains a general description of the BLX model.
 The second section discusses some aspects of the RDDL implementation, including how vehicle flow propagation is implemented, how linear blending of incoming flows works, and the difference between "Simple" and "Complex" phasing schemes.
 The final section describes how to use the instance file generator to create a grid network